 That same year, the CNSA launched their Chinese Lunar Exploration Program (the Chang'e program, named after the Chinese Moon goddess), which envisioned sending a series of robotic missions to the Moon in preparation for an eventual crewed mission.
 This program paralleled the development of new rockets like the Long March 3B.

 Between 1997 and 2008, ten successful launches were made with the 3B.
-This included the launch of the program's first lunar orbiter (Chang'e 1) in 2007, which made China the fifth nation to successfully orbit the Moon and map its surface.
+This included the launch of the program's first lunar orbiter (Chang'e 1) in 2007, making China the fifth nation to successfully orbit the Moon and map its surface.

 This was followed by Phase II, which began with the Chang'e 3 lander in 2013.
 This mission deployed the Yutu (Jade Rabbit) rover on the lunar surface, which explored the lunar surface and conducted ultra-violet astronomy experiments and studies of Earth's plasmasphere.